bairblog/bairblog.github.io/_posts/2021-10-11-mi-sufficiency-analysis.md

 We will say that a representation is sufficient if it is guaranteed that an RL algorithm using that representation can learn the optimal policy.
 We make use of a result from [Li et al. 2006][4], which proves that if a state representation is capable of representing the optimal $Q$-function, then $Q$-learning run with that representation as input is guaranteed to converge to the same solution as in the original MDP (if you’re interested, see Theorem 4 in that paper).
-So to test if a representation is sufficient, we can check if it is able to represent the optimal Q-function.
+So to test if a representation is sufficient, we can check if it is able to represent the optimal $Q$-function.
-Since we assume we don’t have access to a task reward during representation learning, to call a representation sufficient we require that it is sufficient for *all* optimal policies for all possible reward functions in the given MDP.
+Since we assume we don’t have access to a task reward during representation learning, to call a representation sufficient we require that it can represent the optimal $Q$-functions for all possible reward functions in the given MDP.

 ## Analyzing Representations learned via MI Maximization
 Now that we’ve established how we will evaluate representations, let’s turn to the methods of learning them.
 As mentioned above, we aim to study the popular class of contrastive learning methods.
 These methods can largely be understood as maximizing a mutual information (MI) objective involving states and actions.
+To simplify the analysis, we analyze representation learning in isolation from the other aspects of RL by assuming the existence of an offline dataset on which to perform representation learning.
 This paradigm of offline representation learning followed by online RL is becoming increasingly popular, particularly in applications such as robotics where collecting data is onerous ([Zhan et al. 2020][5], [Kipf et al. 2020][6]).
 Our question is therefore whether the objective is sufficient on its own, not as an auxiliary objective for RL.
 We assume the dataset has full support on the state space, which can be guaranteed by an epsilon-greedy exploration policy, for example.
 An objective may have more than one maximizing representation, so we call a representation learning *objective* sufficient if *all* the representations that maximize that objective are sufficient.
-In our paper, we analyze three representative objectives from the literature in terms of sufficiency, two of which we will discuss here.
+We will analyze three representative objectives from the literature in terms of sufficiency.

 ### Representations Learned by Maximizing “Forward Information”
 We begin with an objective that seems likely to retain a great deal of state information in the representation.